No momento, esta página não está disponível em português

 Make a payout to a third-party bank account

-Make an API request to pay out funds to a third-party card.
+Make an API request to pay out funds to a third-party bank account.

 This page explains how to make a payout request to transfer funds to third-party bank accounts.
 You can see examples for one-off or recurring payouts.